mitotic/slidoc/README.md

    E = mc^2
 \end{equation}

-Using the `--eq_number` option for automatic equation numbering, you can refer to the above equation inline as
+Using the `--features=equation_number` option for automatic equation numbering, you can refer to the above equation inline as

     `$\ref{eq:a}$`